ooni/spec/techniques/tq-001-DNS-UDP-censorship-transparency.md

 DNS testing is fundamental to network measurement to detect censorship as it’s a very commonly used technique to implement censorship.

-When implementing blocking on a DNS level, censorship equipment will typically implement one of two techniques:
+When reasoning about DNS interference, we shall consider the following possibility:

-- _DNS Hijacking_, whereby a DNS resolver run by the ISP or government will deliver false responses to queries for the users domain.
+- _Policy Based DNS interference_ (aka [_DNS hijacking_](https://en.wikipedia.org/wiki/DNS_hijacking#Manipulation_by_ISPs)), whereby a DNS resolver run by the ISP, Family-DNS service or government is configured to return specifically altered responses to specific queries.
 This is usually trivial to circumvent by changing resolver.
-- _DNS Spoofing_, whereby the DNS queries of the user are intercepted and the false response is sent to the user faster than the legitimate response.
-This tends to be trickier to circumvent.
+- _DNS Spoofing_, whereby there is equipment in the network that listens for DNS queries and sends replies back to the user faster than the legitimate DNS server.
+This tends to be tricker to circumvent.
+- _DNS Transparent Proxy_, whereby all DNS requests sent by a user are routed through a DNS proxy box regardless of the destination DNS server, and the reply is served by the proxy box.
+This also tends to be trickier to circumvent.

 Especially when DNS Spoofing is present, it’s interesting to gain a deeper understanding of when the spoofing is happening.